Osimhen offers Napoli various attacking options – Gattuso | Goal.com

 "Obviously my staff and I have tactical ideas in our heads.
 We have quality players and we will analyze how the team will line up.”

-Osimhen’s eye-catching performances for Lille during his one-season stay caught the attention of many European clubs, reportedly including Chelsea and Tottenham Hotspur before settling for Napoli.
+Osimhen’s eye-catching performances for Lille during his one-season stay caught the attention of many European clubs, reportedly including Tottenham Hotspur before settling for Napoli.

 The forward scored 18 goals and provided six assists amid other dazzling displays for the Great Danes and deservedly won a number of individual accolades for his effort.